From December issue of Commodore Nation

 Kristen Smith (5,000 meters), Meagan Martin (pole vault), Morgan Toone (pole vault), Ellie Tidman (high jump) and Brionne Williams (high jump) also qualified for NCAA Preliminary Round competition.

 All told, Commodore runners set school records in four indoor events (1000 meters, mile, 3000 meters and distance medley relay), followed by two more school records during the outdoor season (1500 meters and the 4x1500 relay).
 In addition, there were a combined 54 runs for personal records during the two 2012 track seasons (20 indoor/34 outdoor).

 As has become the standard for Keith's teams, the performance in the classroom was just as impressive.
 Jordan White was named to the Capital One CoSIDA Academic All-District Team, while White, Liz Anderson, Louise Hannallah and Alexa Rogers were named to the U.S. Track & Field and Cross Country Coaches Association All-Academic List.

-In his first six seasons with the Commodores, both the men's and women's cross country programs have earned All-Academic honors (with distinction) with team grade-point averages of at least 3.4.
+In his first seven seasons with the Commodores, both the men's and women's cross country programs have earned All-Academic honors (with distinction) with team grade-point averages of at least 3.4.

 The 2010-11 track campaign saw middle distance standouts Jordan White, Alexa Rogers and Liz Anderson become NCAA qualifiers.
 White (4:25.58) and Rogers (4:26.54) both qualified in the 1,500 meters and freshman Liz Anderson ran the 4th best time in school history (16:29.67) in the 5,000 just narrowly missing a berth in the NCAA Outdoor Championships.